On Air Now

 From lazy woodland creatures on a hot summer’s day to the plains of southern Spain, Claude Debussy is the unparalleled master of evocative musical imagery.

-Forever entwined in the imaginations of his admirers with lethargic fauns, and idyllic woodlands thick with summer haze, Claude Debussy was classical music’s answer to the impressionist art movement which took Paris by storm in the mid to late 19th century.
+Forever entwined in the imaginations of his admirers with lethargic fauns, and idyllic woodlands thick with summer haze, the French composer was classical music’s answer to the impressionist art movement which took Paris by storm in the mid to late 19th century.

 As Monet, Cézanne and Renoir were masters of the visual arts, so Debussy was a master at crafting intricate and mesmerising soundscapes, transporting his audiences to dream-like worlds with his musical reveries.